Sharp Corporation

+Sharp Corporation (シャープ株式会社, Shāpu Kabushiki-gaisha) is a Japanese electronics company.
+It is headquartered in Sakai, Osaka, and was founded by Tokuji Hayakawa in 1912 in Honjo, Tokyo, and established as the Hayakawa Metal Works Institute in Abeno-ku, Osaka, in 1924.
+Since 2016, it is majority owned by the Taiwan-based manufacturer Hon Hai Precision Industry Co., Ltd., better known as Foxconn.

+Sharp makes and has made throughout its history various different consumer electronic products, including kitchen appliances such as microwave ovens, cookers, washing machines and refrigerators; home appliances such as solar cells, vacuum cleaners, air purifiers dehumidifier and lighting; home and office devices such as printers, computer displays, TV sets, camcorders, VCRs, as well as calculators and various audio products such as radios, audio systems and wireless speakers.

+Sharp's net sales reached 2.55 trillion yen in fiscal year 2022 (ending 29 February 2024), according to Statista.
+This represents a slight increase from the previous year's figure of 2.5 trillion yen.

 History

 Early years 1912–1945

-In 1912, Tokuji Hayakawa founded a metal workshop in Tokyo.
+In 1912, Tokuji Hayakawa founded a metal workshop in Honjo, Tokyo.
 The first of his many inventions was a snap buckle named 'Tokubijo'.
 Another of his inventions was the Ever-Ready Sharp mechanical pencil in 1915.
 The product became one of the first internationally available mechanical pencils (while concurrent US design replaced it soon and became a modern type), and due to this big success the Sharp Corporation derived its name from it.
 After the pencil business was destroyed by the 1923 Great Kantō earthquake, the company relocated to Osaka and began designing the first generation of Japanese radio sets.
 These went on sale in 1925.

 The company was established as "Hayakawa Metal Works" in 1924, in Tanabe-cho, Osaka.
 In 1942, the name was changed to "Hayakawa Electric Industry Company".